Optical & Ultrasonic Imaging Laboratory

 Lab News

-WASHINGTON — Biometric authentication, which uses unique anatomical features such as fingerprints or facial features to verify a person’s identity, is increasingly replacing traditional passwords for accessing everything from smartphones to law enforcement systems.
+Biometric authentication using unique anatomical features is increasingly replacing passwords.
 A newly developed approach that uses 3D images of finger veins could greatly increase the security of this type of authentication.

-Mammogram device under development to use light, ultrasound to better screen patients for breast cancer
+Mammogram device under development uses light and ultrasound to better screen patients for breast cancer

 Sep.
 28, 2020